matt-neave/matt-neave.github.io/public/posts/post5.md

 For the capture to work, we must change one final setting.
 In `Project` -> `General` -> `Audio` -> `Driver`, with `Advanced Settings` turned on, we can enable `Enable Input`.

-## Programming The Voice Over Internet Protocol (VOIP)
+## Programming Voice over Internet Protocol (VoIP)

 We now have everything setup.
-We can finally take on the main programming of the protocol.
+We can finally take on the main programming of VoIP.
 We have to capture microphone input using the capture effect we added, and send it to all the peers in the network.

 First, we add a `AudioStreamMicrophone` to our input `AudioStreamPlayer`.